EvansWinner/atto_line_editor/README.md

 Install
 -------

-I have compiled in on a recent Ubuntu using the formula given by Schoppitsch on his web page:
+I have compiled it on a recent Ubuntu using the formula given by Schoppitsch on his web page:

     gcc -Wall -s -O3 a.c